No Greater Joy

 What’s it going to take for people to be happy?

-But, for most people, that’s not enough: “Many, LORD, are asking, ‘Who will bring us prosperity?'”
+But, for some people, that’s not enough: “Many, LORD, are asking, ‘Who will bring us prosperity?’”
 People want to know, “Who will invent the next big thing?
 What will it be?
 Maybe when we have that, then we will be happy!”

 Happiness is a choice, and it comes from choosing God.